 LSCs for All - SB2042 Establishes elected Local School Councils for Chicago charter schools and other district-run CPS schools that currently have appointed LSCs ("ALSCs").
 It also adds an appointed student member to LSCs that serve students in 7th and 8th grade but don't currently have a student member, and creates new support for LSC certification training.

 Test Optional Admissions for Public Universities - HB226 Makes it optional for applications to submit a standardized test score to gain admission to any Illinois public institution of higher education.
 (For more information about the key role in test-optional admissions for resisting the misuse and overuse of standardized testing, see Fair Test's extensive list of resources.)

-Teaching Equitable Asian American Community History (TEAACH)- HB376/SB648 Requires every public elementary school and high school to include in its curriculum a unit of instruction studying the events of Asian American history
+Teaching Equitable Asian American Community History (TEAACH)- HB376/SB648 [Fact Sheet] Requires every public elementary school and high school to include in its curriculum a unit of instruction studying the events of Asian American history

 Absences for mental health - HB576 Adds mental or behavioral health issue to list of excused absence causes by illness

 Special education maximum age extension - HB40/SB531 Extends special education services throughout the school year of a student’s 22nd birthday, rather than cutting off services on their 22nd birthday.

 Schools closed for Election Day - HB27 Replaces Columbus Day with Election Day for a state holiday.
 Schools would be closed for Election Day

 Cost of living refund - HB2792 /SB2184 Expands and modernizing the earned income credit, which will especially help low- and middle-income families with children, including adding credit for unpaid caregivers.
 The failure of the Fair Tax amendment means that Illinois' tax system is still deeply regressive.
 Those who can pay the least, pay the most, and we can't increase revenue without hurting those who can least afford to pay.